minispooner/engineeringladders/README.md

 * [The Manager's Path](http://shop.oreilly.com/product/0636920056843.do): Camille Fournier does an excellent job at describing the expectations and challenges of many engineering positions.
 Also, she provides good advice about writing a career ladder in chapter 9.

+* [The Staff Engineer's Path](https://www.oreilly.com/library/view/the-staff-engineers/9781098118723/): Tanya Reilly outlines the technical leadership track, as opposed to the people manager side.
+She provides inspiring tips on how to achieve impact, and how to know if the Staff (technical) route is right for you.

 * [How to Be Good at Performance Appraisals](https://store.hbr.org/product/how-to-be-good-at-performance-appraisals-simple-effective-done-right/10295): Dick Grote explains in simple terms how to define job responsibilities and how to evaluate performance (results and behaviors).

 # Other Pages